Grants & Bursaries

 Educational institutions seeking funds from The Joyce Family Foundation to endow bursaries are asked to complete the online funding application.

-Students interested in applying for a Joyce Family Foundation scholarship or bursary are invited to contact the school directly for guidelines and application information.
+Students interested in applying for a Joyce Family Foundation scholarship or bursary are invited to contact the post-secondary school directly for guidelines and application information.

 The Joyce Family Foundation Bursaries